dora-metrics/pelorus/docs/Development.md

 Then, create a branch for the release you are about to make.

+Then run the `update_projects_version` script using the `-l` (`--labels`) flag.
+It accepts one of the labels **major**, **minor** or **patch** for each of its 2 entries.
+The first entry is the chart version label and the second the operator version label.

+**Examples:**

-- If it is a PATCH version release, run
+- To make a MINOR chart version and MAJOR operator version release, run
     ```
-    make release
+    ./scripts/update_projects_version.py -f -l minor major
     ```

-- If it is a MINOR version release, run
+- To make both chart version and operator version PATCH release, run
     ```
-    make minor-release
+    ./scripts/update_projects_version.py -f -l patch patch
     ```

-- If it is a MAJOR version release, run
-    ```
-    make major-release
-    ```

-> A release pull request should only contain the changes from the respective make command
+> A release pull request should only contain the changes from the script run

 Create the pull request, using the [release template](https://github.com/dora-metrics/pelorus/blob/master/.github/PULL_REQUEST_TEMPLATE/release_template.md).

-> If it a minor or major release, ensure that the pull Request is labeled with "minor" or "major" label.
+> If it a minor or major chart release, ensure that the pull Request is labeled with "minor" or "major" label.

 After the pull request is merged, on the [Pelorus releases](https://github.com/dora-metrics/pelorus/releases) page, click edit on the latest **Draft** and click **Publish Release** to make a GitHub release.